Why an automated controller is better than a thermostat for your climate controlled greenhouse

 Thermostats do not come with reporting software.
 If you choose to buy a thermostat you will have a more difficult time configuring your climate recipes with no hard data to analyze.

-Our controllers have cloud software that allow you to set stages, make changes or pull reports from anywhere.
-By downloading the Atom app on any smart device you have real-time control of all your modules and hardware.
+Our controller has cloud software that allows you to set stages, make changes or pull reports from anywhere (with WiFi).
+By pulling up the SunSense™ interface on your web browser, you have real-time control of all your modules and hardware.
 This is especially helpful if you travel a lot or manage multiple grow operations.
 With a thermostat, you must be physically present in your greenhouse to make adjustments to your setpoints.